-Brit Awards 2020: Best red carpet fashion
+From Lizzo's Hershey dress to Harry Styles's bright yellow suit, Brit Awards stars had a night of playful fashion

 Men alternated between dapper -- rapper Dave in a straight-shooter patterned suit, Stormzy and Dermot Kennedy in Dior -- and the scruffy hipster: Tom Walker, Lewis Capaldi and Bastille.

-But the one star that made a standout style statement?
+But the one male star that made a standout style statement?
 Harry Styles.
 Again getting red carpet fashion down to a T, the artist, who attended both as a performer and nominee, showcased three different outfits during the evening, each one a mix of feminine and masculine pieces -- proof he's increasingly embracing genderless fashion.

 Styles gave us a 1970s-esque brown suit by Gucci on the red carpet, with signature pearls, a broderie anglaise collar and a black ribbon on his left lapel, a sign of mourning for the late TV presenter Caroline Flack.
 On stage, he sported a custom Gucci lace jumpsuit, which he wore barefoot in a rather moving performance of "Falling."
 He then wrapped up the evening with a resplendent yellow suit by Marc Jacobs, with a bowed lilac neckline.